stan-dev/loo/developer-notes.md

 information?
 + What is the criteria whether something is of class loo?
 For example, elpd.generic is of class loo, why?
++ Do we always want to include "elpd" as output.
+Might there not be the situation where someone wants to use `loo_pred_measure()` to compute measures without interest in elpd?

 ## References & Resources